pagedidier/homelab/README.md

  - Application of configuration (Terraform and Ansible) using gitlab-ci
  - Remote terraform storage on gitlab
  - Ansible configuration of k3s

-## Todo
  - Add configuration of self-hosted gitlab runners
- - Add configuration of grafana
  - Setup kubernetes configuration to get secrets from vault for application deployment

+## Todo
+ - Move terraform configuration of grafana to docker swarm
  - Setup ansible configuration for docker swarm

 ## Future learning objectives